matheusgabg/dnd5e-quickref/README.md

 # Quick Start

 ## Presets
 There are currently 2 preset configurations of data, one for DnD 5e and another for Tormenta20 (Brazilian RPG system).
 Editing them and saving will replace the existing data to your own changes (saved to your browser's local storage).
 You can also create a brand new Reference Preset by clicking on "Start New", this will create a new entry that will take the current view as the initial state for your new preset.
+The "Reset to Original" button will clear all your changes for the "dnd5e" and the "t20" presets.

 ![initial_buttons](https://user-images.githubusercontent.com/40322927/117357693-41092800-ae83-11eb-969b-dd5a54a36917.jpg)